 This may involve mediation between the parties, if both parties are agreeable.

 If your complaint cannot be resolved through conciliation or mediation, it will be referred to the Press Ombudsman for a decision.

 What happens if my complaint is referred to the Press Ombudsman?

 The Press Ombudsman will make a substantive decision on your complaint after considering all of the material on file and making any further enquiries he believes to be necessary.
-This decision will be sent to you and to the publication concerned.
+If you wish, the decision can be anonymised to comply with data protection legislation.
+Decisions involving children may also be anonymised.
+The decision will be sent to you and to the publication concerned.